Towards a general description of the cavitation threshold in acoustic systems

 where $p_r$ is the reference pressure, $p_v$ is the vapor pressure of the liquid, $\rho$ is the liquid density, and $v$ is the local velocity of the flow.
 This number is used to characterize hydrodynamic cavitation phenomena \citep{brennen2011hydrodynamics,arndt1981cavitation}.
-Recently, an alternative cavitation number, based on the vapor pressure as a cavitation threshold, has been introduced by Pan \citep{Pan2017}.
-In this dimensionless number, the acceleration ($a$) and the depth of the liquid ($h$) appear as scaling factors:
+Recently, an alternative cavitation number, based on the vapor pressure as a cavitation threshold, has been introduced by \citet{fatjo2016new} and \citet{Pan2017}.
+In this dimensionless number, the acceleration ($a$) and the depth of the liquid column ($h$) appear as scaling factors:

-The dimensionless number introduced by \citet{Pan2017} can successfully predict cavitation phenomena in systems set into motion by an impulsive force. \citet{fatjo2016new} introduced a similar dimensionless number for the prediction of cavitation in accelerated fluid.

-While a cavitation number, based on the saturation vapor pressure, can describe certain phenomena effectively, it does not predict the onset of acoustic cavitation.
-Indeed, acoustic cavitation results from the propagation of sound waves in a liquid medium.
-The sound waves travel through the medium, generating compression and rarefaction regions.
-The fluid particles experience compressive deformation in the compression regime, generating a high-pressure region.
-On the contrary, where rarefaction occurs, the fluid particles are tensile deformed, with the consequent formation of low-pressure regions \citep{lurton}.
-When the acoustic waves are characterized by high frequencies, the thermodynamic system evolves quickly, with strong gradients of the thermodynamic variables.
+This number can successfully predict cavitation phenomena in systems set into motion by an impulsive force \citep{Pan2017}.
+While a cavitation number, based on the saturation vapor pressure, can describe certain phenomena effectively, it does not predict the onset of cavitation caused by the propagation of acoustic waves in a liquid medium.
+When an acoustic wave travels through a medium, it generates compression and rarefaction regions \citep{lurton}.
+If high frequencies characterize the waves, the thermodynamic system evolves quickly, with strong gradients of the thermodynamic variables.
 Such a system is far from the theoretical hypothesis on which the definition of vapor pressure is based.
 Indeed, the theoretical framework and the experimental data used to build the phase diagrams, in the context of classical thermodynamics, are based on the assumption of a quasi-static process \citep{Gyf}.
 A quasi-static process evolves sufficiently slowly to guarantee that the system remains in thermodynamic equilibrium at every instant of time \citep{woods1959foundations,moebs2016university}.